RaviJoshii/3DModeler/README.md

 # Augmented-Reality
-This repository consist of those projects related to opencv, opengl with python
+This repository consist of projects related to opencv, opengl with python

 OpenCV- different figures(i.e axis, cube , cylinder) is drawn around the aruco markers using there ids